swaptacular/swpt_trade/README.md

 1. One [PostgreSQL] server instance, which stores the solver server's data.

-2. One or more [PostgreSQL] server instances, which store each worker server's data.
+2. One or more PostgreSQL server instances, which store each worker server's data.

-3. A [RabbitMQ] server instance, which acts as broker for [Swaptacular Messaging Protocol] (SMP) messages.
+3. [RabbitMQ] server instance, which acts as broker for [Swaptacular Messaging Protocol] (SMP) messages.

    The following [RabbitMQ exchanges] must be configured on the broker